ydirgan/treeList-python/HELP.md

 (1)   menu = treelist()

 When we create this list, it is actually not really empty.
-What we do is create the base structure of the list that contains one element called 'Root' that is referenced as ROOT constant.
+What we do is creates the base structure of the list that contains one element called 'Root' that is referenced as ROOT constant.
 This first list created has only one element.

 In this example we will be creating a menu as illustration.
 The following list depicts what we want to achieve.